 The media companies who have outstanding advertiser programs will tell you this is not a simple change.
 It takes time and resources to train your team, and sometimes that even means retraining them to think about the sales process differently.

 Get your entire team excited about this huge opportunity.
-Show them the success others are driving from creating these custom advertiser promotions, the importance of asking the right questions and listening to their advertiser, and that this is a HUGE opportunity.
+Show your team the success others are driving from creating promotions that deliver results, the importance of asking the right questions and listening to their advertiser, and that this is a HUGE opportunity.
 They can keep selling traditional advertising, but they need to be thinking of the promotion as the main event, not the sideshow.